jsconf/wwwtf.berlin/attendee-guide.md

 ### Public transportation – OV-Chipkaart

-In The Netherlands, they use a chip card in public transportation.
+The Netherlands uses a public transport chip card system.
 Locals use a card that you can top up, but it costs you €7,50 once and always needs to have at least €20,- on the card to be able to travel with the train.

 If you don't travel a lot with public transport in The Netherlands, you can buy a single-use chip cards.
 It's a bit more expensive, but easier to use.